Coping With Dry Eyes or a KCS Diagnosis in Dogs

 I know from personal experience what it is like to live with an incurable, though treatable, medical disorder.
-The paramount lesson I learned is that something which seems devastating and insurmountable in the early stages eventually begins to seem just another part of your life.
+The paramount lesson I learned is that something which seems devastating and insurmountable in the early stages eventually begins to seem like just another part of your life.
 The adjustments that feel so difficult at first become much easier as time goes by.

 I expect Puppy Girl's KCS to follow the same path—for me, at least.
 I'm already adjusting to the changes her eye disorder made in our lives, and observation leads me to believe she's accepting the changes, too.
 She seems more resigned to her treatments, and she's stopped hiding from me.
 When she "asked" for a tummy rub, that was icing on the cake.
 It would be great if I could end this story with a totally happy ending that included a cure.
-Since that isn't possible, I want readers to realize that it still ends on a happy and positive note.
-My girl is closer every day to her pre-KCS behavior, and I'm feeling more confident about caring for her chronic disorder.
+Since that isn't possible, I want readers to realize that it still ends on a positive note.
+My girl is closer now to her pre-KCS behavior, and I'm feeling more confident about caring for her chronic disorder.
 We're going to be okay!

 A Cool Compress Apparently Feels Good in the Morning

 Relaxed too soon . . .